Skip to the content.

 Compiler-level f-string syntax (f"x = {x}") Future plan. v1 ships only the runtime format family in std.format; a compile-time f-string surface would lower to format calls but requires lexer + parser changes.

 Stack traces on panic Future plan. v1’s panic prints only the user-supplied msg and exits — caller-context information has to be encoded into msg itself (or built via format(...) + panic(...)).
-Precise stack traces require stackmap v1 content (currently STACKMAP_VERSION_PLACEHOLDER per §12); deferred to v2 alongside the precise-GC stackmap rework.
+The v1 stackmap content this would build on now ships (the precise-GC rework, §12), but the symbolizing unwinder that would turn it into a panic backtrace is not yet implemented.
+Still a future plan.

 §15 — Build and run